Skip to content

 Project Goals

 The goal of this project is to make it easy for individuals and teams to develop and deploy web applications declaratively, with minimal operational overhead.
-Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.
-Deploying on a single machine or deploying across on a cluster on Kubernetes should use the same config.
+Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets managers are goals.
+Deploying on a single machine or deploying across a cluster on Kubernetes should use the same config.

-Application deployments should support a GitOps approach.
+Application deployments should support a true GitOps approach: not just code updates, but app creation and configuration managed through Git.
 It should be easy, for the original developer or a new one, to make application code changes and deploy - after six months or after six years.

 FAQ